CloudyDayisToday/Programming/P4/README.md

 #Tri-diagonal Solver#

-This will solve a triadiagonal matrix.
+This can help you to solve a triadiagonal matrix.